 legal responsibilities for mandated reporters; and

-services available.
+available services and resources.

 APS 3.02

-The organization’s leadership works with the leadership of other agencies to identify common issues, develop opportunities for collaboration, and resolve any administrative or inter-organizational issues that hinder service collaboration and use.
+The organization’s leadership promotes the accessibility of needed services by collaborating with local social service agencies, healthcare providers, and/or community groups to identify and address common issues and resolve any administrative or inter-organizational concerns that hinder service collaboration and use.

-Examples: Community partners may include, but are not limited to, courts and law enforcement agencies, mental and physical health providers, domestic violence programs, and substance use services.
+Examples: Community partners may include, but are not limited to, courts and law enforcement agencies, mental and physical health providers, domestic violence programs, substance use services, and faith communities .

 APS 4: Screening

-Reports of abuse, neglect, and exploitation are promptly screened.
+Reports of abuse, neglect, and exploitation are screened and evaluated in a prompt and consistent manner.